MPGC/Plantaxa_Website/README.md

 Please you can have a look just here:  https://mpgc.github.io/Plantaxa-website/

 ## Description ✒️
-- Responsive Recruiter Company Page Using HTML CSS & JavaScript
+- Responsive Plants Website Using HTML CSS & JavaScript
 - Contains animations when scrolling.
 - Includes a dark and light mode.
 - Smooth scrolling in each section.